chriskonnertz/string-calc/README.md

 This will print the tokens of the term aka a string representation the whole term.
 A token consists of tree properties:
 The value, the type and the position.
 The value is returned by the  `__toString()` method.
-The type is a constant that represents characters, words or numbers.
+The type is a constant that represents one of these types: characters, words or numbers.
 The position is the index of the value string in the term string.
 Tokens do not have a semantic meaning.

 ### parse